utkarshcmu/grafana.org/content/blog/2017-06-30-timeshift-ep2.md

 <br />
 <br />
 #### What do you think?
 Anything in particular you'd like to see in this series of posts?
 Too long?
 Too short?
-Boring as shit?
+Boring?
 Let us know.
 Comment on this article below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_2).
 With your help, we can make this a worthwhile resource.

 Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_2).